Fire Hydrant Meter Program

 - The customer will have access to and only be allowed to operate the 2” hand valve located on the exterior of the enclosed Fire Hydrant Meter assembly.
 Using a personal lock is permissible to secure the 2” hand valve.

-- Customers are not authorized nor shall not operate any City of Durham fire hydrant
+- Customers are not authorized or permitted to operate any City of Durham fire hydrant

 - All Fire Hydrant Meter Assemblies include freeze protection to ensure proper and continuous operation throughout the year.